-The 1925 California Diamond Jubilee Half Dollar is one of the collector favorites amongst early commemorative coins.
+The 1925 California Diamond Jubilee Half Dollar (Buy on eBay) is one of the collector favorites amongst early commemorative coins.
 The issue was authorized to mark the 75th anniversary of California’s statehood and featured imagery recalling the famous gold rush.

 Authorization was provided to strike up to 300,000 coins.
 Production took place at the San Francisco Mint, where 150,000 coins were produced.
 Distribution was handled by the San Francisco Citizens’ Committee with an issuance price of $1 per coin, which had become standard for commemorative half dollar issues.
 Coins which remained unsold were returned to the mint for melting, resulting in a net distribution of 86,594.